johnjuki/IT-Salary-EU-EDA/README.md

-# IT Salary EU 2020 EDA
+Exploratory Data Analysis on the IT Salary Survey for EU region 2020 dataset.